 Bank transfers can be difficult to set up due to bank processes, but when established, can offer merchants who use this method with lower fees and lower incidences of fraud.

 Finally, e-transfers act as a middleman that handles the back-end of the previous payment methods.
 While not platforms of recurring payment on their own, many of these e-wallets have a proven track record of robust security when it comes to payments.

-With the right management, subscription based programs offer a combination of predictable cash flow, high customer loyalty and efficiency in terms of operations.
+With the right management, subscription based programs and SaaS payments offer a combination of predictable cash flow, high customer loyalty and efficiency in terms of operations.
 As long as a company is able to effectively streamline its services and promote its values, then attracting millennials shouldn’t be a problem.
 From then on, they have the potential to become your biggest advocates.